KjetilIN/rustic_ml/README.md

 ### Binary classification

-`rustic_ml` has implemented the `Percetpron`.
-It works well when you know your data is linearly seperable.
+`rustic_ml` has implemented the `Perceptron`.
+It works well when you know your data is linearly separable.
-In the example below, we use a Jupyter Notebook with Rust kernal.
+In the example below, we use a Jupyter Notebook with Rust kernel.
 This makes it easy to build up models with Rust:

 ![image](https://github.com/user-attachments/assets/29ef6f0c-ab6f-46f9-bc2b-1b748c34e039)